 Appearance

-The feeding tentacles typically make up most of the length of a giant squid and usually double the total length of a giant squid from its mantle.
-The squid has eight arms, along with the two feeding arms, and a beak inside its mantle, which is the main body of the squid.
+These squids have eight arms, along with the two feeding arms, and beak-like mouths inside the mantle.
+Two large fins attached to the mantle aid in maneuvering their massive bodies.
 After the squid bites through its prey, it continues to cut up prey with a radula inside the squid’s beak.
 The radula is a tongue-like organ that is covered with even more rows of teeth.

-The giant squid’s eyes are huge.
-They are about the size of dinner plates.
-At one foot in diameter (thirty centimeters), this makes them the largest eyes in the entire animal kingdom, according to the Smithsonian.
-These huge eyes make it easy for the squid to absorb light than smaller squid would.
-This makes it easy for the giant squid to spot predators or bioluminescent prey in the dark of the deep ocean.
+The giant squid’s eyes are about the size of dinner plates.
+At one foot in diameter (thirty centimeters), this makes them the largest eyes in the entire animal kingdom.
+These huge eyes make it easier for the squid to absorb light than smaller squid would and spot predators or bioluminescent prey in the dark of the deep ocean.

 Habitat